Burning Fossil Fuels

 Burning Fossil Fuels Coal

-Coal is by far the most abundant fossil fuel supplying about one-quarter of the world’s energy needs.
-Coal is hydrocarbons in solid form being made primarily of carbon and hydrogen with small amounts of other trace elements such as nitrogen and sulphur.
+Raw coal is by far the most abundant fossil fuel supplying about one-quarter of the world’s energy needs.
+Naturally occuring coal deposits are hydrocarbons in solid form being made primarily of carbon and hydrogen with small amounts of other trace elements such as nitrogen and sulphur.
 Coal looks like black rock, blackening everything that it touches.
 In years gone by it was even referred to as “black gold”.

 Like petroleum, fossil fuels coal is derived from dead carbon based plants and animals that had originally grown in swamps full of giant trees and other plants in a warm and humid climate.